Mahimajain25/Sign-Language-Detection-YOLOV5/README.md

-# ASL Sign-Language-Detection-YOLOV5
+# American Sign Language Detection 🤟
 - A real time software system that will be able to recognize ASL hand-gestures using deep learning techniques.
 - This project aims to predict the 'alphabet' gesture of the ASL.
 ![ASL_Home](https://user-images.githubusercontent.com/96101074/201936672-67f1e866-22f0-44e5-ae2e-f9672765b7b3.png)

-“Blindness cuts us off from things, but deafness cuts us off from people." - Helen Keller Let's comunicate, connect and learn American Sign Language
+“Blindness cuts us off from things, but deafness cuts us off from people." - Helen Keller <br>
+Let's communicate, connect and learn American Sign Language

 # Demo
 - **Real-Time ASL Detection**